ericjonesdev/portfolio-four-project/README.md

     - As a Site Admin I can have full CRUD capability on Users so that manage users on the site

   </details>

+### Features

+### Existing Features

+The following is a breakdown of the primary features of the application.
+Based on the 'I Think Therefore I Blog' walkthrough project model, this blog site features capabilites that are standard for most blog sites.

+Any standard feature that is not outlined here, will be included in the 'future build features' section of this document.